Summer Courses – Grades 9-12

 The online summer opportunities are optional enrichment courses that will not appear on or affect school transcripts.
 These courses are intended for students who want to explore an area of interest in art, foreign language, math, or reading.
 This is an independent learning activity that is self-paced.
 You decide when you want to work in the course and for how long.
 It is an opportunity for students to review or practice the skills that they learned this year on their own or with a parent.

 Enrichment Courses Available

 Fee: $250 This includes access to a years worth of online and offline materials.
 The offline materials are to be returned at the end of the summer.
-The deadline for registration is Friday, June 1.
-Students will have access to the the online system on Monday, June 11th.
-An orientation will be offered online or phone the week of June 12th.
+The deadline for registration is Friday, May 29.
+Students will have access to the the online system on Monday, June 15.
+The online course or courses will expire on Monday, August 10th.
+An orientation will be offered online or phone on Wednesday, June 10th and Monday, June 15th.
 This meeting will be coordinated with the parent once registration is collected.

 Courses to select from: